 We challenge all students to reach their full potential in this GCSE by providing high quality learning experiences and resources.
 We have chosen a course that allows maximum opportunity for students to develop awareness and views about a wide range of contemporary issues such as treatment of the environment, hate crime and the campaign to legalise euthanasia.

-An overview of the Religious Studies topics studied during Years 9, 10 and 11 can be found here:
+An overview of the Religious Studies topics studied at Key Stage 4 can be found here:

 A link to the exam specification followed for GCSE Religious Studies can be found here:

 During their time in the Sixth Form, our students have the opportunity to continue and extend their learning by studying for an A-level in Religious Studies.
 This challenging and interesting course enables students to develop analytical and evaluative skills to a very high level, whilst examining some of the biggest questions to face humankind.

 The A-level course is comprised of two key components:

 These components incorporate a wide range of topics, including:

 Further details of what is studied and how the course is assessed can be found within the exam specification, located here: